||The Hong Kong Radio Control Soaring Society

 1.1, Number of races

 Hong Kong F3F League is an annual league starts in January and end in December of each year.
-The competition consists of 2 sessions: January to June (session 1) and July to December (session 2).
+The league consists of twelve races that are usually held

 1.3, Incomplete races